-Written By ESR News Blog Editor Thomas Ahearn The United States economy added 103,000 jobs in March 2018 while the unemployment rate remained unchanged at 4.1 percent for the sixth consecutive month, according to the Employment Situation jobs report released by the U.S. Department of Labor’s (DOL) Bureau of Labor Statistics (BLS).Continue reading "October 2018 Jobs Report Reveals U.S. Economy Added 103,000 Jobs in March 2018"
+Written By ESR News Blog Editor Thomas Ahearn The United States economy added 250,000 jobs in October 2018 while the unemployment rate remained unchanged at 3.7 percent during the month, according to the jobs report for October 2018 released by the U.S. Department of Labor’s (DOL) Bureau of Labor Statistics (BLS).Continue reading "October 2018 Jobs Report Reveals U.S. Economy Added 250,000 Jobs"